How to Open a Rollover IRA (VIDEO)

 Here’s one of the worst financial mistakes that I see people make: Leaving retirement money with an old employer.

 If you abandoned an old workplace retirement plan—like a 401(k) or a 403(b)—you should rescue it as soon as possible by rolling it over into an IRA.
+Keep reading to find out why you should complete a retirement rollover, how to do it, and several places to open up your new account.

 5 Reasons to Rollover an Old Retirement Account